txphuc129/txphuc129.github.io/README.md

 ![contact-me.php](https://github.com/Mustafa-Sadriwala/acm-swe-workshop/blob/README-update/img/github/contact-me.php.png)

 >Note: Be aware that this constitutes putting your email on the internet.
 You probably already have it available on other social media platforms but if you are not comfortable with the idea of putting your personal/school email out there then we recommend deleting the contact section.

+#### An Exercise

+With what you've learned so far, scroll to *lines 300-337* to find the Footer section code.
+Now try to customize the Footer section with your own info or maybe even add something new to it altogether.

 ### Advanced Usage